Peoples Temple: Urban expansion

 Because of limited expansion in the Redwood Valley-Ukiah area, it eventually seemed necessary to move the church's seat of power to an urban area.
 In 1970, the Temple began holding services in San Francisco and Los Angeles.
 It established permanent facilities in those cities in 1971 and 1972, respectively.
-In San Francisco, the Temple occupied a former Scottish Rite temple at 1859 Geary Boulevard; in Los Angeles, the Temple occupied the former building of the First Church of Christ, Scientist at 1366 S. Alvarado Street.
+In San Francisco, the Temple occupied a former Scottish Rite temple at 1859 Geary Boulevard in the Fillmore District.
+At the time, the Fillmore district was a majority Black neighborhood and a stronghold of Black culture on the West Coast.
+In Los Angeles, the Temple occupied the former building of the First Church of Christ, Scientist at 1366 S. Alvarado Street.

 By 1972, the Temple called Redwood Valley the "mother church" of a "statewide political movement".
 From the start, the Los Angeles facility's primary purposes were to recruit members and to serve as a waystation for the Temple's weekly bus trips across California.
 The Temple set up permanent staff in Los Angeles and arranged bus trips there every other week.
 The substantial attendance and collections in Los Angeles helped support the Temple's inflated membership claims.
 The Los Angeles facility was larger than San Francisco's.
 Its central location at the corner of Alvarado and Hoover Streets permitted easy geographic access for a large black membership from Watts and Compton.

 Recruiting drives in Los Angeles and San Francisco helped increase membership in the Temple from a few hundred to nearly 3,000 by the mid-1970s.
 Later, when the Temple's headquarters shifted from Redwood Valley to San Francisco, the Temple convinced many Los Angeles members to move north to its new headquarters.